-The Grand Avenue Corridor has regional significance because it links Downtown Oakland and the Bay Bridge.
+The Grand Avenue Corridor has regional significance because of its links between the heart of Oakland and the Bay Bridge and between the Port of Oakland and Downtown.
 As a key component in the regional transportation network, regional plans from the ACTC, MTC, and AC Transit envision Grand Avenue as a corridor that serves as a transit spine to West Oakland, Downtown, Lake Merritt, the Bay Bridge, and destinations beyond.
-AC Transit has also indicated that corridors in the West Oakland and MacArthur-Grand corridors are early targets to have 100% zero-emission fleets by the end of this decade.
+AC Transit has also indicated that corridors in the West Oakland and MacArthur-Grand corridors are early targets to have 100% zero-emission fleets by by 2022.
 The entire AC Transit fleet will be zero emission by 2040.
 Some of these planning documents, including the West Oakland Specific Plan, stress the importance of maintaining the corridor for necessary freight and truck movements and keeping large trucks off local streets.